 There is very little process, everything is justified presentationally, the method is practically self working and will become second nature to perform with practice.
 This entirely new principle allows you to guess even the most obscure male or female names, objects, animals, drawings, countries and more … practically any word is possible to guess.

-In an attempt at full disclosure, this method is not intended to be used to guess words which are contained within an openly restricted field, such as star signs and numbers.
-There are other methods that allow you to divine these specific pieces of information that are better suited to the task.
+In an attempt at full disclosure, this method is not intended to be used to guess words contained within an openly restricted field, such as star signs and numbers.
+There are other methods from Fraser that are better suited to guessing these types of information.

-It does not involve jumping through letters of the alphabet or any number to letter conversions or the re-frame principle.
-It will work in any language that has an alphabet as its basis.
+There are no restrictions on the length of word you can guess, once you know the general category you are working with.
+It does not involve jumping through letters of the alphabet, any number to letter conversions or the “re-frame” principle, to make it work.
+It will work in any language that has an alphabet at its basis.

-It is very easy to learn and perform.
-In fact, when Fraser first showed this to a few close friends they were able to instantly begin to apply the principle and perform it back to him.
-Michael Murray proceeded to guess Fraser’s thought of Animal; for those who are curious, Fraser was thinking of a Girafee.
+It is incredibly easy to learn and to perform.
+In fact, when Fraser showed this to a few close friends they were able to begin to apply the principle right away and perform it back to him.
+Michael Murray proceeded to guess Fraser’s thought of Animal; for those who are curious, Fraser was thinking of a Giraffe.